 • Twilight is the time that occurs twice in every 24 hours around dawn and dusk.

-• It is twilight at sunset that we see, and thus speak of it only though the same phenomenon is repeated every morning; also, when the sun is rising, and daybreak has not taken place.
+• It is the twilight at sunset that we see, and thus speak of it commonly though the same phenomenon is repeated every morning too, when the sun is rising and daybreak has not taken place.

 • Twilight is the time when one witnesses soft diffused light in the sky though sun has gone down below the horizon.